CaptainBeluga/GuessTheCodeHack/README.md

 I looked at the source code of this website when I saw JavaScript was written clearly and it wasn't encrypted and then I created this program.

-But it's only for fun,so please Mansoor Codes do not get mad if you read this repo 😢😢😢
+But it's only for fun,so please Mansoor Codes do not get mad if you read this repository 😢😢😢

 Follow [Mansoor Codes](https://www.youtube.com/channel/UCdtys5fMiaI_NJPeshNzxMQ) on YouTube 😜